-Here are tips for you to save money, save energy, and help the environment at the same time.
+Here are tips for you to save money, save energy, and help the environment at the same time when heating your home.

 Equalized Payment Plan